US STOCKS-Wall St little changed, with earnings in sight

 Tesla fell 2.51 percent after pushing back the unveiling of the big rig truck to mid-November.

-Viacom slipped 5.75 percent after Citigroup downgraded the stock to “sell”, citing risks that pay TV firms would stop carrying its channels.
+Viacom slipped more than 4 percent after Citigroup downgraded the stock to “sell”, citing risks that pay TV firms would stop carrying its channels.